vetsinen/resume/orocrm.md

 Have You Used OOP Patterns In PHP Projects?
 If Yes, Which Ones And What For?

+mostly I used precoded patternd in different frameworks like facade, active record, Data mapper,

 What Ways Of Database Performance Optimization Do You Know And Use?

 creating indexes for specific fields slicing requests to small batches

 Do You Have Any Experience With Other Databases Besides MySQL?

 PostgreSQL, MongoDB

 Please, Evaluate Your Level Of Knowledge Of HTML/XHTML On A Five-Point Scale.

+4

 What JavaScript Frameworks Have You Used?
 Please, Describe How You Used Each Of Them.

+vue.js - building of UI-components for admin-dashboard

 Please, Evaluate Your Level Of Knowledge Of PHPUnit Framework.

+2

 Please, List Test Types (Unit, Integration, Functional, Load-Testing Etc.) That You Have Implemented.